 TGba Editor: Change the paragraphs below of this subclause as follows (#CID 87):

 The Embedded BSSID field, if present, is the last field of the calculation fields.
-The Embedded BSSID field contains the 16 LSBs of the compressed BSSID, which is defined in 31.3.1 (General).
+The Embedded BSSID field contains the 16 MSBs(#87) of the compressed BSSID, which is defined in 31.3.1 (General).